 A 10-power technical conference on means of reducing world risk of surprise attack opened in Geneva, November 10.

-A 10-power technical conference on means of reducing world risk of surprise attack opened in Geneva, November 10.
+Background: A 10-power technical conference on means of reducing world risk of surprise attack opened in Geneva, November 10.
 It was running parallel with the current three-power political conference on the discontinuance of nuclear weapon tests.

 Seen arriving for the surprise attack conference, November 8, was leader of the British delegation, General Sir Robert Mansergh.